squidfunk/mkdocs-material/docs/reference/variables.md

 ### Using variables in snippets

-In order to use variables in snippets, e.g., when using the same snippet in multiple contexts.
-This does not work with snippets that are included using the [Snippets][2] extension.
-Instead, you can use the [macros][3] plugin for defining snippets.
-Add the snippet location using the `include_dir` parameter to the plugin configuration in `mkdocs.yml`, for example:
+The [macros][2] plugin can be used to allow variables in snippets, which is not possible with the [Snippets][3] extension alone.
+Add the snippets location to the plugin configuration in `mkdocs.yml`:

 ``` yaml
 plugins: